VinzDF89/vdf-form-validator-js/README.md

 **Note**: every element containing the custom error message, should be hidden by manually setting the CSS property display to none.
 In the 2 examples above, this is done by the class "invalid-feedback" from the Bootstrap CSS framework.
 Making a select tag as required, be sure that at least one option element has an explicit value attribute set to empty string.

+### In-function error message
+If custom validation functions are defined, they could return a custom error message by simply returning a string instead of the "false" boolean value (in case of synchronous validations) or by calling reject() and passing it a string as argument (in case of asynchronous validations).

+### Multiple error modes

+If more than one mode is provided for a single field, then this is the priority that will be followed:

+Custom error messages > Compact error messages > In-function error messages

 ## Examples for custom validations

 ### Synchronous custom validation example: password validation